|Where to stay in Barcelona? Which is best area to stay in Barcelona?|

 Christmas shopping Barcelona

-Barcelona is one of the top European cities for Christmas shopping and to kick off the Christmas shopping one of Barcelona's most fashionable shopping street Passeig de Gracia organises the annual Barcelona Shopping Night with activities and opening times until midnight.
-In 2013 the Barcelona Shopping Night is on Thursday 28th November.
-Extra Christmas shopping days in December.
-Shops can choose to be open on Public holidays and Sundays in December.
-Most shops will be open on these extra shopping days in December:
+Barcelona is one of the top European cities for shopping in general and Barcelona's Christmas shopping kicks off with Black Friday on Friday 27th November and a Christmas shopping event on one of Barcelona's most fashionable shopping street Passeig de Gracia which organises the annual Barcelona Shopping Night with shopping activities and opening times until midnight.

 Barcelona Christmas markets